MalcolmTomisin/Rider/README.md

 Create/Sign up flow are deprecated currently.
 Rider sign up happens outside of Application

 ## Background Location service
 The react native location package gets killed by the android system when the phone gets idle so there's a [foreground service](https://developer.android.com/guide/components/foreground-services) holding a notification to keep the service from being killed.
+The React Activity and the service work hand in hand in a relay race design, react activity handing out the baton to the service when the app goes into background and vice versa when the activity is launched from interacting with the foreground notification
 The service only posts location updates when the application is no longer in the foreground.
 The foreground service is called in 2 contexts,
-1. upon sign in a native event is called that starts the foreground service
+1. upon sign in, a native event is called that starts the foreground service
-2.
+2. when the app is launched with auth secrets valid